 Book Review Editor, Journal of Religious & Theological Information

 Dr. Freeburg met his wife during his time in a public relations band he played in while in college.
 He played drums and keys, while his wife was a singer.
 They both still enjoy and play music, and travel to the beach as often as possible.
-They have a daughter who is about to turn 2.
-She likes dogs, dolls, and light switches.
-They also have 2 small dogs, Callie and Barley, who are somewhat intelligent.
+They have a daughter and two small dogs.